Have you ever wanted to change the colour scheme or theme of Excel's Visual Basic Editor? Read on to find out how and start coding on the Dark Side.

 However if you hiding all the other windows and just leave the main code window visible with the menu and toolbars showing, you can end up with something like this:

 Admittedly I’m not one to claim any form of “colour co-ordination skills” so you’ll probably want to experiment with some colour combinations or copy the colours from your favourite ‘modern’ code editor.
-Note thought the at selection of colours is fixed and you can’t edit them.
+Note however, that the selection of colours is fixed and you can’t edit them.

 If after all your experimenting with colours you decide you’d prefer the original colour, you can always set them back to the default.